-The Recording Industry audio internship program is designed to provide practical experience for advanced students in a professional audio industry setting.
+The MFA graduate internship program is designed to provide practical experience for advanced students in a professional recording industry setting.
 Learn from professionals and practical training in a professional environment.
+The program is centered on the MRAT 6360 Graduate Internship course.
 An internship should further develop student competencies in production, technological, and related areas of the industry while providing practical application of theories, techniques, and concepts discussed in other courses.
 Additional goals of the internship program are to further develop a sense of professionalism, reasoning ability, resourcefulness, and self-reliance.
 Students should also establish contacts within the industry that may lead to entry-level employment.